-This is still sometimes a good way to stay in touch and connected with friends and family.
+To be honest, we both love and hate Facebook!
+However, it still proves to be a good way to stay in touch and connected with friends and family.
 We like the fact that there is a Facebook Lite app which gives you a large degree of the functionality with a greatly reduced data usage.

 Instagram is a simple way to capture and share your travel photos as well as follow accounts and hashtags which interest you.
 We also like the fact that you can connect with like-minded people and share travel knowledge.

 Later (formerly Latergramme), is a simple way to plan & schedule Instagram posts from both mobile and the web at later.com.
 There are both free and paid subscriptions available.